Future You Mentoring

 - share important information: how to study, how to apply for college and what are college supports

 UCD Future You mentors are college students who have been supported in UCD by ALL.
-They are past pupils and live in the same communities as the participating schools.
 Structured mentoring sessions take place in linked schools throughout the one year programme.
 Pupils also have the opportunity to visit UCD where mentors have the opportunity to show mentees the campus and share their experience.
 Since 2012, over 1,600 school pupils have taken part in UCD Future You Mentoring.

 For more details please e-mail firstname.lastname@example.org